Architecture Guide

 Multi-Provider AI Orchestration

-The payload is passed to Main Process which uses native net.fetch() — a Node.js network call that bypasses all browser CORS policies.
-A 120-second AbortController timeout protects against hanging requests.
+Main Process uses native net.fetch() to perform Node.js network calls that bypass all browser CORS policies.

 3. Window Lifecycle Management